Phoenix Raceway

-Phoenix Raceway is a 1.000 mi dogleg oval track in Avondale, Arizona.
+Phoenix Raceway is a 1 mi dogleg oval track in Avondale, Arizona, United States.
 The track has held a variety of events since its opening in 1964, including NASCAR, IndyCar, and CART races.
 It has a seating capacity of 42,000 as of 2019.
-Phoenix Raceway is currently owned by NASCAR and is led by track president Latasha Causey.
+Phoenix Raceway is currently owned by NASCAR and led by track president Latasha Causey.

 Phoenix Raceway opened in 1964 under the control of Richard Hogue as a multi-layout facility.
 After slow expansion for nearly a decade, the facility was bought out by Phoenix businessman Malcolm Bricklin in 1973 under the General Vehicle brand.
 The company's ownership was short-lived due to the company's troubles and eventual bankruptcy, and the speedway was bought out by a group of Arizona businessmen led by Bob Fletcher in 1976.
 After a series of ownership changes from the late 1970s to the early 1980s, the facility oversaw a period of mass expansion under the ownership of Buddy Jobe, who bought the track in 1985 and owned it until 1997, when the International Speedway Corporation (ISC) purchased the facility.
 Since ISC's purchase, the facility has undergone two major reconfigurations: one in 2011 that altered the track's dogleg and one in 2018 that changed the location of the start-finish line.

 Description

 Configuration

-Phoenix Raceway in its current form is measured at 1.000 mi, with 9° of banking in the first two turns, 11° of banking in the last two turns, 9° of banking on the frontstretch, and 3° of banking on the backstretch, according to Jayski.
+Phoenix Raceway in its current form is measured by NASCAR at 1.000 mi, with 9° of banking in the first two turns, 11° of banking in the last two turns, 9° of banking on the frontstretch, and 3° of banking on the backstretch, according to Jayski.
+The IndyCar Series remeasured the track length to 1.022 mi after return to the reconfigurated oval track in 2016.
 The track is known for its frontstretch kink, commonly referred to as a "dogleg" that was added to accommodate the track's original road course, which used parts of the oval alongside specialized portions outside the oval.

 When the facility first opened, multiple layouts were included.
 Alongside the oval track's opening in 1964, a 2.700 mi road course layout that used both parts of the oval and specialized sections, and a 0.250 mi dragstrip were included.
 Additionally, since 1992, an 11-turn infield road course measuring 1.510 mi was included in the facility's layouts.